Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Performance Insights

-- The Hawkeyes average 87.3 points per game (first in college basketball) while giving up 70.9 per outing (318th in college basketball).
-They have a +606 scoring differential overall and outscore opponents by 16.4 points per game.
+- The Hawkeyes outscore opponents by 16.4 points per game (scoring 87.3 points per game to rank first in college basketball while giving up 70.9 per outing to rank 318th in college basketball) and have a +606 scoring differential overall.

-- With 89.2 points per game in Big Ten games, Iowa is tallying 1.9 more points per game in conference games compared to its season average (87.3 PPG).
+- Offensively, Iowa is tallying 89.2 points per game this season in conference tilts.
+As a comparison, its overall average (87.3 points per game) is 1.9 PPG lower.

-- The Hawkeyes are putting up 89.4 points per game this season in home games, which is 3.5 more points than they're averaging in away games (85.9).
+- Offensively, the Hawkeyes have played better at home this season, averaging 89.4 points per game, compared to 85.9 per game in road games.

 LSU Performance Insights

-- The Lady Tigers are outscoring opponents by 24.5 points per game, with a +860 scoring differential overall.
-They put up 81.7 points per game (fifth in college basketball) and allow 57.2 per contest (25th in college basketball).
+- The Lady Tigers' +860 scoring differential (outscoring opponents by 24.5 points per game) is a result of putting up 81.7 points per game (fifth in college basketball) while giving up 57.2 per outing (25th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.